measty/tiatoolbox/README.md

 ## Fork to make overlay available

-Build an overlay using overlay-from-json --img-input path/to/slide --output-path path/to/save --json-path path/to/json --score-path path/to/scores
+Build an overlay using tiatoolbox overlay-from-json --img-input path/to/slide --output-path path/to/save --json-path path/to/json --score-path path/to/scores

 path/to/json should be either a .geojson file or a .dat file with hovernet-style outputs. score-path (optional) should point to a .npy or .npz with an array containing scores to use to colour objects in overlay, of same length as number of objects

-show overlay using show-overlay --img-input path/to/slide --overlay path/to/overlay
+show overlay using tiatoolbox show-overlay --img-input path/to/slide --overlay path/to/overlay

 ## Getting Started